Principal Investigator:

 Sarah Longo, Assistant Professor, Towson University

-Martha Munoz, Assistant Professor, Yale University
+Martha Munoz, Associate Professor, Yale University

-Crystal Reynaga, Assistant Professor, Bryn Mawr College
+Crystal Reynaga, Assistant Professor, University of California Riverside

 Jennifer Taylor, Associate Professor, Scripps Institute of Oceanography